Toxicity: Keeping It Safe

 Professionally made colloidal silver products have many advantages:

-- They do not include silver salts, which appear to overreact with body tissues and have been shown to have a significantly higher toxicity for humans.
+- They do not include silver salts, which appear to overreact with body tissues and have been shown to have significantly higher toxicity for humans.

 - They can and should contain coated particles.
 This issue will be discussed more than once in this book, but coated nanosilver particles operate in a time-released fashion, spreading the antimicrobial silver ions into the body in a slow, controlled manner.
 Uncoated nanosilver particles tend to clump together quickly, depositing in body tissues.
 This makes it very difficult for the body to eliminate them naturally.